derekmorash/New-Portfolio/_posts/2016-03-07-angular-twtter-clone.md

 When a user registers their information is first stored in Firebase's authentication but also as a data object to be used by the app.
 Firebase's user auth and login service stores the user email, date created, and unique user UID hash.
 The users password is never accessible but there are functions for reseting it.

 I created an angular service to handle authentication.
-In the service I declare an object to hold the methods used for login and registration.
+The service returns an object that holds the methods used for login and registration.
 The registration method takes the data the user inputs into the register form and uses the Firebase $createUser function to create the new user.

 {% highlight javascript %}
 register: function(user) {